Wole Soyinka: Early life and education

-Writing and publishing
+Career

+1957–1967: Early career

 The Royal Court Theatre in 2020.
 Most of Soyinka's early plays were performed in the theatre.

-Soyinka remained in Leeds to complete his Master's degree.
-He wrote and published his first play The Swamp Dwellers in 1958.
-A year later, he published another play The Lion and the Jewel.
-The comedy play attracted great interest from members of London's Royal Court Theatre.
+Soyinka remained in Leeds after getting his BA honours in English in 1957.
+In 1957, he began writing his first plays, The Swamp Dwellers and The Lion and the Jewel.
 Soyinka moved to London and worked as a play reader for the Royal Court Theatre.
-During that period, his two plays were performed in Ibadan, Nigeria and explored the difficult relationship between progress and tradition in Nigeria.
-In 1957, his play The Invention was produced at the Royal Court Theatre, and was his first work to achieve that fame.
-He wrote poems, including "The Immigrant" and "My Next Door Neighbour", which appeared in Black Orpheus.
-Soyinka returned to Nigeria after receiving a Rockefeller Research Fellowship for his research on African theatre.
-In November 1959, he replaced Janheinz Jahn as the co-editor of Black Orpheus as well as produced The Trials of Brother Jero, which premiered in the Mellanby Hall residence of University College Ibadan, in April 1960.
-In the same year, his work A Dance of The Forest, became the official play for the Nigerian Independence Day and on 1 October 1960, it premiered in Lagos.
+He led the Nigerian Drama Group that performed The Swamp Dwellers in 1958.
+During that period, his two plays were performed in Ibadan, Nigeria.
+In 1957, his play, The Invention, was produced at London's Royal Court Theatre, and was his first work to be produced there.
+During this period, he wrote poems, including "The Immigrant" and "My Next Door Neighbour", which appeared in Black Orpheus.
+In 1959, Soyinka returned to Nigeria after receiving a Rockefeller Research Fellowship for his research on African theatre.
+In November of the same year, he replaced Janheinz Jahn as the co-editor of Black Orpheus.
+In 1960, he completed his radio play Camwood on the Leaves, and his play The Trials of Brother Jero premiered in the Mellanby Hall residence of University College Ibadan in April 1960.
+He formed the 1960s Mask, a theatre group.
+His play A Dance of The Forest, became the official play for the Nigerian Independence Day and on 1 October 1960, it premiered in Lagos.